- Talk to an Expert

 Worximity uses Tilelytics to benchmark your results against world-class OEE companies and create new production goals.

 Moving to digitization in your factory can help increase profits within 90 days.
 In a digital factory, everything is connected, so managers and other stakeholders can see real-time performance of equipment, workers, and processes.

 Using overall equipment effectiveness (OEE) to create benchmarks will show you where your operations stand and where they can be improved, ending the inefficient and inaccurate manual status quo.
 Smart Factory technologies give managers the power to monitor downtime and production to help to save labor costs, and setting up OEE plans for equipment can help to maximize your investment.

-Worximity uses our Smart Factory technologies and lean manufacturing expertise to help plant workers reach production goals and improve cross-team collaboration.
-We’ve helped factories achieve operational excellence and generate value during every step of the production process using our digital factory continuous improvement solutions, including our data-collecting TileConnect sensors and our TileBoard dashboard.
+Worximity uses Smart Factory technologies and lean manufacturing expertise to help plant workers reach production goals and improve cross-team collaboration.
+We’ve helped factories achieve operational excellence and generate value during every step of the production process using our digital factory continuous improvement solutions, including our data-collecting Tileconnect sensors and our Tile+ dashboard.

 Worximity’s Smart Factory analytics solution uses automation, but that doesn’t mean it excludes humans.
 It is crucial to keep stakeholders actively engaged so they can learn to be more efficient.

 Our teams don’t just help with implementation.
 Each original Operational Excellence Specialist (OES) team includes engineering and manufacturing experts who are Six Sigma Black Belt certified.
 They have the manufacturing experience and the knowledge you need, truly understanding the reality of plant floors.
 Our OES teams take personal ownership of their accounts, providing food manufacturers with a go-to expert in their efforts to maximize efficiencies across their entire operations.